stolostron/cm-cli/docs/help/cm_unbind_clusterset.md

 ## cm unbind clusterset

-bind a clusterset to a namespace
+unbind a clusterset from a namespace

-### Synopsis

-bind a clusterset to a namespace to make it a “workspace namespace”.
-Note that the namespace SHALL NOT be an existing “cluster namespace” (i.e. the namespace has the same name of a registered managed cluster).

 ```
 cm unbind clusterset [flags]